madeindjs/Cookie_Parser/README.md

 # CookieParser

-Welcome to your new gem!
+A very basic Cookie string parser. instanciate a Cookie from a cookie string & play with it as object with all its attributes

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cookie_parser`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation